JuliaDiff/ChainRulesCore.jl/docs/src/rule_author/intro.md

 This section of the docs will tell you everything you need to know about writing rules for your package.

-It will help with understanding differential types, the anatomy of the `frule` and the `rrule`, and provide tips on writing good rules, as well as how to test them easily using finite differences.
+It will help with understanding tangent types, the anatomy of the `frule` and the `rrule`, and provide tips on writing good rules, as well as how to test them easily using finite differences.